-And if you love tapas check out my Spanish Tortilla w/ Pancetta Recipe or my Shrimp Mozambique for another delicious shrimp appetizer!
+And if you love tapas like me, check out my Spanish Tortilla w/ Pancetta Recipe or my Shrimp Mozambique for another delicious shrimp appetizer!

 Jump to: